Coton De Tulear Dog Breed Guide: Facts, Health & Care

 Training Your Coton De Tulear

 Cotons are very easy to train because they are eager to please people.
 But they can be stubborn and possess strong territorial instincts.
-It may be difficult to get them to be housebroken, but with a regular potty regimen and lots of positive reinforcement, desired results can be achieved.
+It may be difficult to get them to be housebroken, but with a regular potty regimen and lots of positive reinforcement, the desired results can be achieved.

 Training of puppies should start immediately after bringing them home.
 The first training regimens for your Coton puppy include housetraining and crate training.